 You can organize the feedback process by following the steps below.

 1. Establish Goals and Definite Outcomes

-Define your learning goals, the proficiency level you aspire to attain, and when you desire to gain the competencies.
+Define your learning goals, the proficiency level you aspire to attain, and when you desire to achieve the desired level.

-Specify the outcomes of your learning activities to make informed decisions on what you intend learning, how you will learn it (online education, self-education, or classroom learning), and why you desire to learn.
+Specify the outcomes of your learning activities to make informed decisions on what you intend to learn, how you will learn it (online education, self-education, or classroom learning), and why you desire to learn.

 Unrealistic expectations are the biggest challenge that causes learners to give up.
 If you don’t want to sign up for failure before you ever start, begin with the simple elements instead of jumping to the complex concepts.

-Failure is imminent when you skip the smallest concept and take on new learning tasks with an expectation of completing the new skill in a short timeframe.
-Set realistic time frames if you don’t want to be frustrated, get burnt out or drive yourself insane.
+Failure is imminent when you skip the smallest concept and take on new learning tasks with the expectation of completing the new skill in a short timeframe.
+Set realistic time frames during the feedback loop if you don’t want to be frustrated, get burnt out, or drive yourself insane.

 It takes consistency and accumulation of smaller steps to achieve a bigger learning goal.
 We achieve giant strides when we are motivated during the learning process